Table of Contents

 Worries are permeating investors psyche.
 This is reflected in the recent drop in equity markets.
 The Dow Jones Industrial Average fell as much as 1,000 points in a single day, or more than 6%.
 It recovered a chunk of these losses but still down 3.6% that day.
 The market is officially in a correction, with percentage losses in the double-digits since just last month.

 This is being fueled by concerns over China’s slowing economy, and the fear it will spread globally.
 We think these are overblown for our own economic outlook.
-In any case, there unexpected good news for home buyers.
+In any case, their unexpected good news for home buyers.

 Flight to safety